On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Theory

 \subsubsection{Example 3}

 Assuming $d = 300$ and $t = 4$, Figure \ref{fig:figure4} plots Equation \ref{eq:uthnbgn} (i.e., when $m = 1$).
-The combinations of $\tilde{n}$ and $k$ fall into an infinite periodic pattern along the $s$-axis because $\tilde{n}$ increases towards infinity as $s$ approaches 0.
+The combinations of $\tilde{n}$ and $k$ form an infinite periodic pattern along the $s$-axis because $\tilde{n}$ increases towards infinity as $s$ approaches 0.
 Because $S \sim g(s)$, we want to take the relative frequency of speed and each $k$ by multiplying the probability mass function (PMF) of $Ber(p)$ by $g(s)$.
-After this operation, we obtain the overall frequency of the combination of $\tilde{n}$ and $k$ by $s$ (Figure \ref{fig:figure5}).
+This operation results in the overall frequency of the combination of $\tilde{n}$ and $k$ by $s$ (Figure \ref{fig:figure5}).

-From Figure \ref{fig:figure4}, it is apparent that the density in an interval of $\hat{m}$ can emerge from more than one combination of $\tilde{n}$ and $k$, which have different slopes for $\hat{m}$ with respect to $s$.
+From Figure \ref{fig:figure4}, it is apparent that the density of $\hat{m}$ can arise from multiple combinations of $\tilde{n}$ and $k$, which have different slopes for $\hat{m}$ with respect to $s$.
 Therefore, an infinitesimal interval of $\hat{m}$ can have different cardinalities of the frequencies projected from the $s$-axis; thus, we must consider the cardinality of $\hat{m}$.
-For example, the length of an infinitesimal interval of $\hat{m}$ corresponding to any interval between $s = 25$ and $s = 37.5$ in Figure \ref{fig:figure4} is 50 \% longer when $k = 1$ than when $k = 0$.
+For example, the length of an infinitesimal interval of $\hat{m}$ corresponding to any interval between $s = 25$ and $s = 37.5$ in Figure \ref{fig:figure4} is 50\% longer when $k = 1$ than when $k = 0$.
 Because we are interested in the PDF of $\hat{m}$, we must normalise the value using the cardinality of $\hat{m}$.
 This operation can be performed by dividing the relative frequency given the combination of $\tilde{n}$ and $k$ by each slope $t(\tilde{n}+k)/d$ before summation.
 Equation \ref{eq:rojoc} results in the PDF in Figure \ref{fig:figure6} in this example.